tensorcircuit/tensorcircuit-ng/docs/source/sharpbits.rst

 TensorCircuit: The Sharp Bits 🔪
 =================================

-Be fast is never for free, though much cheaper in TensorCircuit, but you have to be cautious especially in terms of AD, JIT compatibility.
+Be fast is never for free, though much cheaper in TensorCircuit-NG, but you have to be cautious especially in terms of AD, JIT compatibility.
 We will go through the main sharp edges 🔪 in this note.

 Jit Compatibility